 Home |

 Jennie (Enos) Snyder was born on Aug.
 9, 1881 near Normalville, Fayette County, PA, the daughter of Perry and Joanna (Minerd) Enos.
 In early adulthood, prior to marriage, Jennie was active in the Poplar Run Sunday School and served as its librarian.
 She and her husband belonged to this church all their lives.
 On Dec.
 15, 1903, when she was age 22, Jennie was united in marriage with 25-year-old Norman S. Snyder (1878-1954).
 He was the son of John S. and Melinda (Shaffer) Snyder of Indian Head in nearby Saltlick Township.
 Rev. J.W.K.
 Salomon performed the nuptials.
 At the time of marriage, Norman earned a living as a laborer.
 The couple went on to have 10 known children – Clarence Snyder, Mabel Richter, Nettie Snyder, Alverda Firestone, Pauline Brown, Kathryn Prinkey, James Ernest Snyder, Charles Edward Snyder, Dollie Laymon and Erma Laymon McCue.
 Sadly, daughter Nettie died as an infant.
 They resided at Bakersville, Somerset County, PA in the early 1910s, before settling at White near Normalville.
 Circa 1920, when the federal census was enumerated, the family resided near Indian Head in Saltlick Township, and Norman operated his own blacksmith shop.
-Later, Norman was supervisor of road maintenance for 24 years in Saltlick Township.
+Later, in the 1940s, Norman was supervisor of road maintenance for 24 years in Saltlick Township.
 The family were members of the Poplar Run Church of God of Prophecy.
 Several of the Snyder daughters liked to tease by calling each other "Hen Miner," the name of a grand-uncle, Henry A. Miner.
 The story was that the uncle "would get his temper up" or "got upset" or more accurately "got spells" and this was derogatory enough in the minds of the girls that it made for a good insult.

 When she was widowed and in her later years, Jennie's mother came to live in their home.
 As her mind began to fail, and her memory play tricks from decades earlier, she would awaken in the middle of the night and rouse Jennie, saying it was time to kill chickens and cook and bake for the threshers who were staying there to work.
 Sometimes, during those episodes, Jennie would gently say "Mother, let's go back to bed, we'll take care of it in the morning."
 At other times, however, the two of them would be up most of the night.
 Then in the morning, when Jennie would ask about it, her mother would say, "Why didn't you smack me in the face and tell me to go to bed?"
 But, as one of Jennie's daughters later recalled, "You couldn't tell my grandmother anything like that."
 Norman endured kidney disease for a decade prior to his death.
 When he suffered a cerebral hemorrhage in early June 1954, he died only four days later, at home, on June 8, 1954 after “an extended illness," said the Courier.
 Rev.'s William Smith and Charles Uphold officiated at the funeral service.
 The Courier noted that among Norman's survivors were 17 grandchildren and nine great-grandchildren.
 Jennie was afflicted for two decades with chronic bronchial problems.
 She died a little more than a year after her husband, from complications of heart disease, on June 18, 1955.
 They are buried in Normalville Cemetery.